Before You Begin: Design and Genotyping

 - We will ask you to identify which candidate gRNAs are active with an in vitro cutting assay. gRNAs generated with the kit are assayed by incubation with Cas9 protein provided by the kit and your amplified genomic target, then running the products on an agarose gel like a restriction nuclease assay.
 Run uncut target genomic fragment in one lane and the different gRNA assays on the same gel to determine which gRNAs most efficiently direct cutting--the majority are active, you want to avoid the ones which don't work.
 In our experience, this in vitro cleavage assay correlates better with gene targeting in injected eggs than the predictions of online tools or cell transfection assays.

-- For knockins, once an active gRNA which cuts close the desired mutation (ideally 10bp or less) has been identified, design silent passenger mutations that disrupt the PAM (preferred) or gRNA seed (the 10 nucleotides closest to the PAM) to prevent recutting of recombinants.
+- For point mutations, once an active gRNA which cuts close the desired mutation (ideally 10bp or less) has been identified, design silent passenger mutations that disrupt the PAM (preferred) or gRNA seed (the 10 nucleotides closest to the PAM) to prevent recutting of recombinants.
 If your substitution generates a mutation in the PAM or seed sequence, it may not be necessary to incorporate passenger mutations.
 When designing synonymous passenger mutations, be certain to avoid rarely used codons using a mammalian codon bias table.
 It is possible to recover desired edits without destroying the PAM or seed sequence, but the yield can be much lower because of recutting and mutagenesis of already recombined alleles.
-Single-stranded oligos of 100bp centered on the mutation are sufficiently long for substitution mutations.
+Single-stranded oligos of 100bp centered on the mutation are sufficiently long for point mutations.

 - Purchase the reagents.
 We purchase our reagents (guide RNAs and Cas9 protein and PAGE-purified oligo) for injection of fertilized eggs from a commercial vendor.